⏱️ Deadlines Looming? We Deliver 95% On Time! Get expert help from Raccoon Gang ➡️

 To employ technical training in your organization, you need mentors and content.

-World leading providers of software understand the need for technical training for their customers, so they create the infrastructure for such process.
+World-leading providers of software understand the need for technical training for their customers, so they create the infrastructure for such a process.
 For example, Microsoft has created the network of Microsoft Learning Partners to distribute knowledge related to their products.
+Ask your software provider for technical training assistance.
+If there is no such service, you will need to use your internal expertise to create your own courses, potentially utilizing an LMS for customer onboarding to deliver and manage these training programs effectively.

 Product Specific Training – PST